 Complete this USC online application form to enable you to transfer to USC.
 The step by step process for the USC form is:

 This will involve completing your studies through undertaking USC units at Caboolture cross-institutionally from 2018.
 This means you will study approved USC units and QUT will then grant advanced standing (ie credit) for the units undertaken with USC towards your QUT degree.

-If you are a current student and have any questions please phone 5316 7585 or via email at email@example.com.
+If you are a current QUT student and have any general questions, phone 3138 2000 or email at firstname.lastname@example.org

 Find out about your placements and course progression if you're studying an education course.